intel/media-delivery/doc/quality.rst

 (CBR) modes.
 The BD-rate for a sequence encoded with a given encoder is computed by averaging these 4 individual BD-rates.
-For assessing the quality of Intel's H.264 Advanced Video Coding (AVC) and H.265 High Efficiency Video Coding (HEVC) codecs we used ffmpeg-x264 and ffmpeg-x265 in very-slow presets, respectively, for the BD-rate reference.
+For assessing the quality of Intel's H.264 Advanced Video Coding (AVC) and H.265 High Efficiency Video Coding (HEVC) codecs we used ffmpeg-x264 and ffmpeg-x265 in `veryslow` presets, respectively, for the BD-rate reference.

 Bitrates
 --------